njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-form.rst

 ****************
 Required Fields
 ****************
-The `vui-field <https://github.com/Brightspace/valence-ui-field>`_ library contain Less mixins and CSS that can be used to indicate whether a field is required.
+The `vui-field <https://github.com/Brightspace/valence-ui-field>`_ library contains mixins and CSS that can be used to indicate whether a field is required.
 A required field is distinguished with a red asterisk (*).

 .. role:: example